Skip to main content

 The jury deliberated for a little over 1 hour and returned a unanimous defense verdict.

-Alan J. Fumuso Secures Defense Verdict in Nassau County
+Alan J. Fumuso Secures Defense Verdict in Oral Surgery Case

 On November 21, 2024, Alan J. Fumuso obtained a defense verdict after a two week trial in Supreme Count, Nassau County before the Honorable Francis Ricigliano.
 Plaintiff, a then 47-year-old man, alleged that the defendant oral surgeon failed to timely diagnose and treat a condition of osteomyelitis following an extraction of his right lower third molar.
 It was alleged that this delay in diagnosis and treatment resulted in the patient sustaining a fracture of his right mandible, requiring hospitalization, an operation consisting of an open reduction internal fixation, plating, a subsequent operation to remove the plate, and continuing complaints.